Clinical psychologist

 - mentoring, supervising or assessing trainees

-You'll need to keep an up-to-date and accurate record of your professional development activities, showing that your CPD contributes to the quality of your practice and service delivery and is beneficial to your clients.
+You'll need to keep an accurate, up-to-date record of your CPD activities to show how it enhances your practice and overall service delivery and benefits your clients.

 Career prospects

-There is a structured career path within the NHS, and you should be able to progress through the pay bands as you gain experience and move into new roles.
+There is a clear career structure within the NHS, and you can expect to progress through the pay bands as you gain experience, undertake further training and take on additional responsibilities.

-You may choose to specialise in a particular area of clinical psychology, such as:
+You may choose, for example, to specialise in a particular area of clinical psychology, such as:

 - clinical neuropsychology